tomysshadow/YAMosse/README.md

 ## Module Interface

 You can import YAMosse to use it in your own module.
-It will throw `SubsystemWarning` (from the subsystem module) if there is a reason the YAMScan can't be performed.
+It will throw `SubsystemError` (from the subsystem module) if there is a reason the YAMScan can't be performed.

 ```
 import yamosse